 “Okay, listen.
 Here is the plan, first you have to- Wait.
 Wait!!
 What are you-?!”
-Faith questioned the boy as he rushed towards the cell, just what was he about to do?
+Faith could barely speak to the boy as he rushed towards the cell, just what was he about to do?

 And then, those very steel bars were instantly torn off the ground and sent flying into the wall, barely missing Faith by centimeters.

-Part of the wall and the ceiling fell down thanks to the impact and a cloud of dust filled the room.
+The black haired boy remained frozen on the spot as part of the wall and the ceiling fell down thanks to the impact, followed by a cloud of dust that filled the room.

 Faith stared at the scene before him in disbelief.
-Not too long ago he had been threatening this person and looking down on him.
+Not too long ago he had been threatening this boy and looked down on him.
 Things could have gotten more complicated if he had been willing to fight back, so much that Faith didn't want to imagine it.